Stampeders beat Redblacks to win 106th Grey Cup - TSN.ca

 The Canadian Press

-CFL Must See: Williams returns punt 97 yards for Grey Cup record TD

-EDMONTON — Terry Williams helped end the Calgary Stampeders end their Grey Cup misery.
+EDMONTON — Terry Williams helped the Calgary Stampeders end their Grey Cup misery.

 Williams had a record 97-yard punt-return touchdown on a slippery Commonwealth Stadium turf Sunday night to lead Calgary past the Ottawa Redblacks 27-16 in the Grey Cup.